“Here and now,” says the voice.

 The sun explodes behind me as I ride a screaming thunder chariot tearing the sky.
 In my left hand, a writhing python.
-In my right, bolts of lightning that I throw upon the writhing demons on the plains below.
+In my right, bolts of lightning that I hurl upon the horned demons on the plains below.
 Their screeches would deafen mortals, but I barely notice.
 A million peasants cower in the hills, praying and shouting as fire steeds pull me past the sound barrier.

 Then, reality implodes.
 The sudden silence would shatter any mind, the off switch from bright reality into emptiness.